100% Satisfaction Guarantee

 - no headaches!

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Scottish names from the Middle Ages vary enormously in their spellings.
 This is a result of the fact that there were no universal standards like dictionaries for scribes to judge by.
 The recorded spelling variations of the name Hogg include Hogg, Hogge, Hoag, Hogue, Hoig and others.

 This web page shows only a small excerpt of our Hogg research.
 Another 269 words (19 lines of text) covering the years 1543, 1583, 1680, 1658, 1734, 1770, 1835, 1792, 1862 and are included under the topic Early Hogg History in all our PDF Extended History products

 Another 161 words (12 lines of text) are included under the topic Early Hogg Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 107 words (8 lines of text) about their life in Ireland

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Hogg or a variant listed above, including:

 Hogg Settlers in United States in the 17th Century